Theories of Knowledge

 Language is also an example of cultural knowledge.
 Trees exist outside human brains, and do not depend on human brains for their existence.
 By contrast, language exists in human brains and has no independent existence.
 Language is part of culture.
 It exists as a concordance between different brains.
 My knowledge of English is a reflection of the same knowledge in other brains.
 Language is circular in that way.

-Meta-knowledge is representational knowledge about procedural or conceptual knowledge.
-For example, formal logic represents something about how our brains work.
-An explicit grammar of English represents part of the conceptual knowledge that is stored in the brains of English speakers.
+Formal logic is a more complex example of formal knowledge.
+It represents something about how our brains work.
+An explicit grammar of the English language is another example.
+It represents (part of) the conceptual knowledge that is stored in the brains of English speakers.

 Again, it is important to make the distinction between different types of knowledge, and understand how they are related.